troopjs/troopjs-compose/README.md

-this is the troopjs-composer project
+this is the troopjs-compose project